mafintosh/dat-replication-protocol/README.md

 type           | description
 -------------- | ------------
-1              | meta info (like schema, change number, etc) 2              | document encoded as JSON
+0              | meta info (like schema, change number, etc) 1              | document encoded as JSON
-3              | document encoded as protobuf
+2              | document encoded as protobuf
-4              | blob (should be interpreted as a stream)
+3              | blob (should be interpreted as a stream) 4              | warning encoded as JSON
+5              | ping (can be ignored)

 ## License